 For many small-time sellers, this is fine.
 But what if you get dozens of customer questions every day?
 What if you also sell on eBay, which has a messaging system that’s even harder to deal with?

-"Have you tried using the pitchfork to repeatedly stab eBay's My Messages?"
+"Have you tried using the pitchfork to repeatedly stab My eBay?"

 There is a way to solve all these problems at once.
 If you want an efficient, streamlined system for dealing with huge quantities of email from Amazon and your other ecommerce channels, then it’s time to upgrade to a specialized helpdesk.

-An Amazon-compatible helpdesk platform can save you from the nightmare of dealing with a tangle of half-functional plugins and make email support as simple as it’s supposed to be.
+An Amazon-compatible helpdesk platform can save you from the nightmare of half-functional plugins and make email support as simple as it’s supposed to be.

 There are tons of ways helpdesks can make your life easier.
 With one, you can: